Engineering Works

 We are working closely with our planning and onboard crew, looking at different services each week to analyse all delay reports and collate common themes with a strong focus on Right Time Departures.

-We are promoting improved reporting from drivers and onboard crew for all delays.
-This will enable Lumo to learn and improve identifying specific trends.
+We are promoting improved reporting from our Drivers and Customer Ambassadors for all delays.
+This will enable us to learn and improve identifying specific trends.

-We are working closely with our control team to actively encourage communication with Network Rail, aid Lumo to regulate where we can and promote direct routing when the opportunity arises, to try to reduce time to any delays.
+We are working closely with our control centre team (who manage our train service day to day), to actively encourage communication with Network Rail and help us to regulate trains where they can, promoting direct routing when the opportunity arises to try to reduce time to any delays.

-We conduct regular periodic disruption reviews to analyse and look for process and recommended improvements both internal and with One Team colleagues.
+We conduct regular periodic disruption reviews to analyse and look for process improvements, including both internal and external colleagues.

 Sufficient room to sit or stand